BenjaminHoegh/ParsedownExtended/docs/code blocks and snippets/Inline code and blocks.md

 ---
 layout: default
-title: Code blocks and snippets
+title: Inline code and blocks
 has_children: true
 ---